-Gloucestershire councillors sleeping during meeting - BBC News
+Sleepy councillors defend nodding off

 Four councillors were spotted nodding off — including the deputy leader.

-They blamed medication and long hours, but insisted they were able to perform their duties, but they have faced calls to resign.
+They blamed medication and long hours, but insisted they were able to perform their duties.
+They have faced calls to resign.

 -